Capture of Malacca (1511): Defence of Malacca and the fate of Mahmud Shah

 Shortly after Albuquerque's departure, the city suffered harassment by the forces of Mahmud Shah, but by then the Portuguese could count on over 500 men provided by the inhabitants of the city to assist them in repelling the attack.
 In May, the Portuguese, along with over 2,000 local allies under the command of Gaspar de Paiva, forced the sultan out of his encampment by the Muar River.

 Mahmud Shah then retreated to the Pahang Sultanate, where he narrowly avoided an assassination attempt.
+From there he dispatched an ambassador to China seeking help against the Portuguese, but the Chinese merchants got there first and the ambassador got nothing for his trouble.
+The envoy apparently died of digust and had an epitaph enscribed on his tomb which read: "Here lies Tuan Nacem, ambassador, and uncle of the great King of Malacca, who died before he was avenged of the captain Albuquerque, lion of sea robbers!"

-Afterwards, he moved to Bintan, an island kingdom south-east of Singapore that he usurped to wage war on the Portuguese in Malacca, harassing the city, its trade and sabotaging their diplomatic relations with China, until the Portuguese eventually devastated Bintan in 1526, returning it to its previous ruler and vassalizing the kingdom.
+Afterwards, Mahmud moved to Bintan, an island kingdom south-east of Singapore that he usurped to wage war on the Portuguese in Malacca, harassing the city, its trade and sabotaging their diplomatic relations with China, until the Portuguese eventually devastated Bintan in 1526, returning it to its previous ruler and vassalizing the kingdom.

 Mahmud Shah then retreated to Kampar, Sumatra and led a government-in-exile there until he died in 1527.
 His son, Alauddin, would go on to found the Sultanate of Johor, and develop more or less pragmatical relations with the Portuguese.